 - Elisabeth Bürgi Bonanomi (Centre for Development and Environment (CDE), University of Bern),

-- Fred Dzanku (University of Ghana, Accra), and
+- Fred Dzanku (Institute of Statistical, Social and Economic Research (ISSER), University of Ghana, Accra), and

-- Sthabandith Insisienmay (National Economic Research Institute, Ventiane, Laos).
+- Sthabandith Insisienmay (Center for Macroeconomic Policy and Economic Restructuring, National Institute for Economic Research (NIER), Ventiane, Laos).

 Funded by the Swiss Programme for Research on Global Issues for Development (r4d programme), a joint funding initiative by the Swiss Agency for Development and Cooperation (SDC) and the Swiss National Science Foundation (SNSF).